ErfanMomeniii/jalali/README.md

 # jalali

-The Jalali calendar is a solar calendar that was used in Persia.
+<p align="justify">The Jalali calendar is a solar calendar that was used in Persia.
 Variants of this calendar are still used today in Iran, Afghanistan and some other countries.
-You can find more information on [Wikipedia](https://en.wikipedia.org/wiki/Jalali_calendar) or check out the [Calendar Converter](https://www.fourmilab.ch/documents/calendar).
+You can find more information on
+<a href="https://en.wikipedia.org/wiki/Jalali_calendar"target="_blank">Wikipedia</a> or check out the
+<a href="https://www.fourmilab.ch/documents/calendar"target="_blank">Calendar Converter</a>.</p>

 # Documentation